 Christoph Balmer was born (1953) and grew up in Zug.
 He began to play the cello at the age of 9 and ever since then, he has always played in orchestras, sometimes as leader of the section.
-He is the president as well as a member of the Zug Symphony Orchestra, an excellent amateur orchestra, since 1995 under the baton of Astona-conductor Jonathan Brett Harrison.
-Balmer is also the co-founder and president of the Zug Cultural Society, the organisation which oversees all cultural institutions and artists in Zug.
+He is member of the Zug Symphony Orchestra, an excellent amateur orchestra, 1996 - 2020 under the baton of Astona-conductor Jonathan Brett Harrison.
+Balmer was as the co-founder 1995 - 2020 president of the Zug Cultural Society, the organisation which oversees all cultural institutions and artists in Zug.
 For over 20 years he was a member of the Music School Commission of the City of Zug.

 As a professional bookshop and book wholesale distributor, Christoph Balmer was the head of the family business into which he was born for over 30 years.
 Today he is co-owner and president of the board of Bücher Balmer Inc., comprised of two branches.
 Since 2009, he leads the "Forum Church and Economy“ of the catholic church in the canton of Zug, fostering an active dialog between church and business to promote understanding and cooperation between the two sectors.Through his extensive professional and voluntary activities, Christoph Balmer is strongly involved in the cultural, political and business world in the region of Zug, which is of benefit to Astona.
 In the Verein Astona he is responsible for logistics, the finances, the sponsorship, the publicity and concert organisation.

 Raphaël Vergères was a member of Astona International from 2001 to 2009 as Coordinator and House Father.and came back to Astona in 2017.